soyoahn/soyoahn.github.io/_posts/2026-01-26-disneyland.md

 tags: personal
 ---

-## 1-Day Trip to Disneyland
+## Disneyland (1 day, 1 park)

 > Capturing some notes so I don't forget later.

 ---

-Note: We're not doing the Lighting Pass because we have two small kids who aren't tall enough for most Lighting Pass-eligible rides yet.
-We're going just for the 1 Day, 1 Park.
+Note: We're not doing Lighting Passes because we have two small kids who aren't tall enough for most Lighting Pass-eligible rides yet.

 ### <font color="#BF59F4">1.
 Pick the date(s)</font>
 As of this writing, park tickets are priced to specific days and you need to reserve the dates at time of purchase.
 (And actively change the reservation if you need to later.)